 All of the garment pieces in the Victorian collection were stunning!
-I was amazed to see how well the majority of the garments had remained intact after so many years.
-Many of the pieces were still in a favorable condition.
-I could see which Victorian influences have made themselves present in Lolita fashion.
+I was amazed to see how well most of the garments had remained intact after so many years.
+Many of the pieces were still in favorable condition.
+I could see which Victorian influences have made themselves present in lolita fashion.
 While the girl's clothing styles are much more of a prevalent influence upon our fashion.
-While there were aspects of the women's clothes that are still used today in regards to Lolita and it's sub styles, there were a few techniques and styles that our street fashion could truly benefit from.
+While there were aspects of the women's clothes that are still used today in regard to lolita and it's sub-styles, there were a few techniques and styles that our street fashion could truly benefit from.

 The number of sewing techniques used to create the dress pieces were simply beautiful!
-I love that all of the pieces featured multiple sewing techniques, everything from gathered fabric to embroidery.
-It is easy to see where the Victorian styles and sewing techniques have influenced Lolita fashion.
+I love that all the pieces featured multiple sewing techniques, everything from gathered fabric to embroidery.
+It is easy to see where the Victorian styles and sewing techniques have influenced lolita fashion.

 It is easy to see where global influences come into play with the garments.
 While at the time Paris, France set the standard of fashion, there are pieces that have grander style impressions.
 It is easy to see with this piece, for example.
 The grommets and bolero have Eastern influence for sure!

-Even after all of this time it is clear that the silk material used to construct this dress is very fine.
-I am captivated by how lovely each small aspect of the garments are.
+Even after all of this time, it is clear that the silk material used to construct this dress is very fine.
+I am captivated by how lovely each small aspect of the garments is.
 Just look at those detailed buttons!

 We were not able to photograph the tutorial magazine pages that were on display, but it was a lot of fun to see how a Victorian seamstress or designer would learn how to create each unique sewing technique!
-I believe that the exhibit would have been improved with a artistic rendition of what each piece of the original fabric looked like before it aged.
+The exhibit would have been improved with an artistic rendition of what each piece of the original fabric looked like before it aged.
 I am certain that these completed works of art were even more brilliant with the original fabric pigmentation.
-Thankfully my imagination is strong!
+Thankfully, my imagination is very strong!

 The garments that young girls wore were my absolute favorites!
-These styles were a better fit for Lolita fashion to be sure.
-Still, while they looked the most like a current Lolita style, there were attributes that would love to see added to our current styles.
-A V-neck in particular would be nice!
+These styles were a better fit for lolita fashion to be sure.
+Still, while they looked the most like a current lolita style, there were attributes that would love to see added to our current styles.
+A V-neck garment would be nice!

 The top gown is my exhibit favorite.
-I would love to seem some future Lolita designs that incorporate elements like this piece into a garment.
-A one-piece with a embroidered print and gathered sleeves would be simply charming!
+I would love to see some future lolita designs that incorporate elements like this piece into a garment.
+A one-piece with an embroidered print and gathered sleeves would be simply charming!
 I also additionally see dresses with a full and lengthy skirt in the future.